kagenocookie/REE-Content-Editor/README.md

 Represents a single uniquely identifiable "object".
 This can be anything from an individual translation message entry, an item's base data / icon / name / description field, or a quest name / summary / log entry / condition set / etc...

-Some resources can be edited directly, others must be edited from within the context of an entity.
-Directly editable ones can be accessed from the `Windows > Resources` menu option.

-A resource needs to be individually editable, it can be either a whole file, or a single object within the file.
+All resources must be edited from within the context of an entity.
+A resource can be either a whole file or a single object within the file.
 Some resources can originate from multiple files (multiple catalogs), but they still map to a single final object.

 ***Entity***